🇬🇪 Georgia Expats

 Cost of Living

 You've seen the "Tbilisi is so cheap!" posts on Reddit.
 You've also seen the "it's not that cheap anymore" replies.
 Both are right, depending on your lifestyle.
-Here's what it actually costs to live in Tbilisi in 2026 — no hand-waving, just real numbers.
+Here's what it actually costs to live in Tbilisi in 2026 — no hand-waving, just real numbers from people who pay these bills every month.

 💱